 Use a Light Box for Guidelines

 If you have ever created dip pen calligraphy before, you know that it’s logical to use a pencil to create calligraphy guidelines.
 Guidelines make it easy to write consistent, visually-pleasing letters.
 Then, once the ink dries, you can erase the pencil guidelines.
-The obvious disadvantage of creating pencil calligraphy, then, is the fact that erasable pencil guidelines aren’t an option.
+The obvious disadvantage of creating calligraphy with a pencil, then, is the fact that erasable pencil guidelines aren’t an option.
 If you try to erase your guidelines, your pencil calligraphy will go away with them!

 Waterproof Your Paper to Avoid Smudges